GaloisInc/crucible/crux-mir/example/README.md

 }
 ```

-Notice we decided to use a small array with only 10 elements.
+Notice we decided to use a relatively small array with only 10 elements.
 Lets run the test:

 ```
 $ cd example-3